 4 out of 5 employees believe that effective internal business communication can help their job performance.
 However, on average, each employee spends 2.5 hours every day searching for information to complete tasks.
 For example, the correct VAT number to assign to a purchase order.

-In order to keep employees informed and reduce the time spent looking for information, it’s vital that employers are empowering their staff to join the conversation and interact with other teams.
+In order to keep employees informed and reduce the time spent looking for information, it’s vital that employers empower their staff to join the conversation and interact with other teams.

 There are several ways employers can approach this,